AjinkyaGhatol/calculator-behavior-2/addition.md

   and I press equal
   Then I see the addition in result

-## Scenario: First operand is positive and second operand is negative.
+## Scenario: First operand is positive and second operand is negative

   Given Calculator is turned on. ( user input: 6+-7=)